Dallas, TX, Schools with Finance Programs

 - The closest school to the downtown area is Southern Methodist University (SMU), which is about five miles away.
 SMU offers Bachelor of Business Administration programs in finance and financial consulting, a Master of Business Administration program in finance and a Master of Science in Finance.

-- The other school option in the city is Dallas Baptist University, approximately 14 miles from downtown Dallas.
+- The other school option in the city is Dallas Baptist University, approximately seven miles from downtown Dallas.
 Students at this school can complete a Bachelor of Business Administration or Bachelor of Business Studies program in finance or a Master of Business Administration program in finance.

 Southern Methodist (SMU) University